Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Important

-Ensure you choose HUB as the target product for the app.
-Your app ID must be in snake case, where each word is lowercase and all spaces are replaced with an underscore.
+Ensure you choose Connect Platform as the app's target product.
+Your app ID must be in snake case, meaning each word is in lowercase and spaces are replaced with underscores.

 ocp app register